mfornos/awesome-microservices/README.md

 - [Chef](https://www.chef.io/chef/) - Automate how you build, deploy, and manage your infrastructure.
 - [Packer](https://packer.io/) - Tool for creating identical machine images for multiple platforms from a single source configuration.
 - [Puppet](https://puppetlabs.com/) - From provisioning bare metal & launching containers to new ways to manage infrastructure as code.
+- [Terraform](https://terraform.io/) - Provides a common configuration to launch infrastructure, from physical and virtual servers to email and DNS providers.

 ## Deployment and Continuous Integration